warang580/errdata-heaven/README.md

 });
 ```

 Here you have `err` and `data` as parameters of the callback : `err` contains any error that have occured while we tried to read the file and `data` contains the contents of the file we read.
 In this library, the concept `errdata` is simply an array that contains both err and data (`[err, data]`) on which we have methods.
-(Well, actually it's a Promise that resolves to [err, data] but you should not care about that, there's `wrap()` to handle that for you)
+(Well, actually it's a Promise that resolves to [err, data] but you shouldn't care about that, we handle that for you)

 Only one of err and data is set at a time, the other is always `null`. `[err, null]` means an error occured, `[null, data]` means no error occured.